kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

           namespace: testcase
           name: my-k8s-secret
         data:
-          clientId: base64 of your plain text clientId
+          clientID: base64 of your plain text clientId
           clientSecret: base64 of your plain text clientSecret
         ```